UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 7. Set up automated testing with GitHub Actions:
    - A GitHub Actions workflow runs predefined tasks (jobs) on GitHub’s servers whenever certain events happen in your repository (pushes, pull requests, scheduled runs).
 Our goal is to automatically execute `pytest` so you catch bugs directly on the Github interface too.
-   - Create a workflow file `proteosim/.github/workflows/tests.yml` that installs Python, sets up dependencies, and runs `pytest` on the trigger events: push to `main`/`master` and create pull request.
-Github will automatically detect this file and run the action.
+   - Create a workflow file `proteosim/.github/workflows/install_and_tests.yml` that installs Python, sets up dependencies, and runs `pytest` on the trigger events: push to `main`/`master` and create pull request.
+GitHub will automatically detect this file and run the action, giving you confidence that package installation and the entire test suite also succeed on GitHub’s servers, not just your laptop.
    - If you have access to a powerful LLM such as ChatGPT-5, let it draft the workflow for you — it has been trained on thousands of Github actions files.
 For example, you can prompt:
      ```
      Create a GitHub Actions workflow called "tests" for a Python project that uses pyproject.toml.